Dec 1, 2021

 Jennifer Garcia from Dayton Children’s Hospital tells us about their experience going with digital impact reports for the first time.

 Are there items that you need for the end of the year or the start of next year?
 Build a wish list and ask your donors to help fulfill these purchases for your organization.
 An online wish list is set up like online shopping, except that your donors don’t receive the actual items – you receive a donation for the cost of a needed item instead.
 This gives donors a greater sense of purpose behind their donation, and it checks items off your list.

 Shopping for a cause is always a great incentive!
 If you have leftover auction items, swag, or merchandise left in your closet, now could be a great time to set up shop for donors to purchase holiday gifts while supporting your cause.

 As we often see for birthdays, at the holidays, running an “in lieu of gifts” campaign is also a tactic that sees a lot of success.
 In a time where holiday spending may look different, encouraging people to make donations toward the greater good instead of shopping is a feel-good alternative.

 If you have a little extra budget, running paid social ads across a few platforms is a superb way to target your donors and collect end-of-year donations.
 Make sure that you have a compelling call to action that clearly states your need for their support.
 (Hint: Matching funds often go unused at the end of the year, so a matching fund ad reminder might be just the ticket!)

 If you already have a text-to-donate platform set up, send out a final ask to your donors through text message.
-To expedite the ask, use a list from a past campaign or an upcoming one so that you don’t have to add a new list of donors to the system.
-This effort will take no more than five minutes with big potential to collect some final donations.
+To expedite the ask, use a list from past campaigns or an upcoming one so that you don’t have to add a new list of donors to the system.
+This task will take no more than five minutes with big potential to collect some final donations.

 Not sure where or how to start?